guarani/guarani.github.io/_posts/2017-08-06-build-a-proxy-on-ios.md

 To get started, create a new **Single View Application** in Xcode, and select **Swift** as the language.

-Replace the contents of `ViewController` with the following:
+Replace the contents of `ViewController.swift` with the following:

 ```swift
 class ViewController: UIViewController {